-New Metastatic Bladder Cancer Therapy Approved by FDA: Enfortumab Vedotin (Padcev)
+Bladder Cancer Therapy Enfortumab Vedotin (Padcev) Approved by FDA for More Patients

 MSK medical oncologist and bladder cancer specialist Jonathan Rosenberg

-Dr. Jonathan Rosenberg says the new approval of enfortumab vedotin as a first-line therapy for urothelial carcinoma “feels like a huge sea change in how we treat patients, and hopefully a turning point toward longer survival in this difficult disease.”
+Dr. Jonathan Rosenberg says the expanded approval of enfortumab vedotin as a therapy for muscle-invasive urothelial carcinoma “feels like a huge sea change in how we treat patients, and hopefully a turning point toward longer survival in this difficult disease.”

-A powerful treatment is now an option for some people with metastatic bladder cancer, the fifth most common form of cancer.
+A powerful treatment is now an option for many more people with bladder cancer, the fifth most common form of cancer.

-The U.S. Food and Drug Administration (FDA) on April 3 approved enfortumab vedotin (Padcev®) plus the immunotherapy drug pembrolizumab (Keytruda®) for people newly diagnosed with metastatic urothelial carcinoma — a cancer that primarily arises in the bladder and also occurs in other parts of the urinary system.
+The U.S. Food and Drug Administration (FDA) on November 21 approved a combination of two drugs — enfortumab vedotin (Padcev®) and an immunotherapy drug pembrolizumab (Keytruda®), to be given before and after surgery for people with muscle-invasive urothelial carcinoma — a cancer that usually starts in the bladder and can also appear in other parts of the urinary system.

 Antibody-Drug Conjugates Deliver a Precise Payload to Cancer Cells